 Dr. Michael Kayser (Click to Expand)Dr. Michael Kayser, DO, FACMG – Medical Director of Genetic Services

-Dr. Kayser is the Medical Director of Genetic Services at Southwestern Regional Medical Center in Tulsa, Oklahoma.
+Dr. Kayser is the Medical Director of Genetic Services at Cancer Treatment Centers of America® (CTCA), Tulsa.
 A fellow of the American College of Medical Genetics, Dr. Kayser is board certified in clinical genetics and clinical biochemical genetics.
 Dr. Kayser earned a Doctor of Osteopathic Medicine degree from Oklahoma State University (OSU) College of Osteopathic Medicine in Tulsa, where he subsequently completed a medical internship at OSU Medical Center.

 Dr. Cynthia Holmes (Click to Expand)Dr. Cynthia Holmes, MD – Pathologist

-Dr. Holmes is pathologist at Southwestern Regional Medical Center in Tulsa.
+Dr. Holmes is pathologist at Cancer Treatment Centers of America® (CTCA), Tulsa.
 She graduated with honors from the University of Oklahoma College of Medicine in 1996.
 Dr. Holmes has more than 20 years of diverse experience, especially in pathology.

 Dr. Ricardo Alvarez (Click to Expand)Dr. Ricardo Alvarez, MD, MSc – Director of Cancer Research & Breast Medical Oncologist